MatthewVella98/TSP_AntColonyOptimisation/README.md

 # TSP_AntColonyOptimisation
- Optimising the Travelling Salesman Problem using the Any Colony Optimisation and Parallelism.
+ Optimising the Travelling Salesman Problem using the Ant Colony Optimisation and Parallelism.